-Irma Otero Vázquez, a healthcare psychologist and therapist, delves into Lewy body disease, assigning great importance to its symptomatology and differences compared to Parkinson’s and Alzheimer’s associated dementia.
+Irma Otero Vázquez, a general health psychologist and therapist, explores Lewy body disease, attributing great importance to its symptomatology and its differences with Parkinson-associated dementia and Alzheimer’s disease.

 What are Lewy bodies?

-Lewy bodies are abnormal accumulations of the alpha-synuclein protein generated in the nervous system at cortical and subcortical levels.
-It has been demonstrated that abnormalities in this protein lead to neuronal dysfunction or, in some cases, neuronal death.
-This results in a significant reduction of dopamine, cholinergic pathology, and dysfunctions in other neurotransmitters, giving rise to specific symptomatology.
-Therefore, disorders with this etiology are termed alpha-synucleinopathies (Prasad et al., 2023).
+Lewy bodies are abnormal accumulations of the protein alpha-synuclein that form in the nervous system at cortical and subcortical levels.
+It has been shown that abnormalities in this protein cause neuronal dysfunction or, in some cases, neuronal death.
+This leads to a significant reduction in dopamine, a cholinergic pathology and dysfunctions in other neurotransmitters, giving rise to a specific symptomatology.
+Therefore, disorders that present this etiology are called alpha-synucleinopathies (Prasad et al., 2023).

-Neurodegenerative/dementia diseases can be classified based on various criteria, one of which is molecular pathology (Kovacs, 2017), encompassing alpha-synucleinopathies and consequently Lewy bodies.
+The neurodegenerative diseases/dementias can be classified based on various criteria and one of them is molecular pathology (Kovacs, 2017), in which alpha-synucleinopathies and, therefore, Lewy bodies would be grouped.

 Lewy body disease

-The concept of Lewy body disease has recently been proposed to encompass a group of alpha-synucleinopathies that present these formations due to clinical and pathological overlap among disorders (Menšíková et al., 2022).
-Thus, the following clinical-pathological entities are identified:
+The concept of Lewy body disease has recently been proposed to encompass a group of alpha-synucleinopathies that present these formations due to the clinical and pathological overlap between disorders (Menšíková et al., 2022).
+In this way, we include the following clinicopathological entities:

-It is worth noting that motor, cognitive, behavioral, and psychological presentations differ among these entities, so this heterogeneity in symptomatology and course must be carefully considered.
-The underlying basis for this is still limited, but certain studies suggest that the concomitant presence of beta-amyloid and tau pathologies, characteristic of Alzheimer’s Disease, could influence these differences (Coughlin et al., 2020).
+It should be noted that motor, cognitive, behavioral and psychological presentations differ between entities, so this heterogeneity in their symptomatology and course is something we must keep very much in mind.
+The basis behind this is still limited but certain studies suggest that the concomitant presence of beta-amyloid and tau pathologies, characteristic of Alzheimer’s disease, could influence these differences (Coughlin et al,.
+2020).

-Lewy body dementia is the second most common cause of neurodegenerative disorder, after Alzheimer’s disease, in individuals over 75 years old.
-However, the prevalence reported in various studies varies.
-This variability may indicate underdiagnosis, as it is sometimes misclassified as Alzheimer’s type dementia or Parkinson’s disease with mild cognitive impairment due to similarities in symptomatology (Milán-Tomás, Fernández-Matarrubia, y Rodríguez-Oroz, 2021).
+Dementia with Lewy bodies is the second most frequent cause of neurodegenerative disorder, after Alzheimer’s disease, in people over 75 years of age.
+Despite this, the prevalence reported by different studies is variable.
+This may indicate its underdiagnosis since it is sometimes incorrectly classified as Alzheimer-type dementia or as Parkinson’s disease with mild cognitive impairment due to its symptomatic similarity (Milán-Tomás, Fernández-Matarrubia and Rodríguez-Oroz, 2021).

-Its etiology is unknown, but there is a suggested interaction between genetic and environmental factors (Bellas-Lamas, 2012).
-Most cases of Lewy body dementia are typically sporadic.
-However, some cases have been reported with autosomal dominant inheritance involving mutations in specific genes (Walker et al., 2015).
+Its etiology is unknown, but an interaction between genetic and environmental factors is proposed (Bellas-Lamas, 2012).
+As for whether Lewy body dementia is hereditary, most cases are sporadic.
+However, some autosomal dominant inheritance cases with mutations in certain genes have been reported (Walker et al., 2015).

-This disorder usually begins between the ages of 70 and 80, with an insidious onset and is associated with a faster functional decline compared to Alzheimer’s disease, featuring a fluctuating and progressive course (Bellas-Lamas et al., 2012).
+This disorder usually begins between the ages of 70 and 80, its onset tends to be insidious, and it is associated with a faster functional decline than Alzheimer’s disease, with a fluctuating and progressive course (Bellas-Lamas et al., 2012).

 Symptomatology

-There are several core features in the presentation of Lewy body dementia that encompass both Parkinson’s disease dementia and Lewy body dementia.
+There are a number of core features in the presentation of dementia with Lewy bodies that encompass Parkinson’s disease dementia and dementia with Lewy bodies.

 Parkinsonism

 This symptom results from the loss of dopaminergic neurons in the nigrostriatal pathways and the presence of Lewy bodies.
 Bradykinesia and rigidity are the most common signs (>85%).
-Typically, parkinsonism is symmetric, and signs of extrapyramidal dysfunction are observed along with myoclonus.
-All of these increase the risk of swallowing problems or falls, as well as a poor response to levodopa/carbidopa medication unlike in Parkinson’s disease (Prasad et al., 2023).
+Parkinsonism is usually symmetric and signs of extrapyramidal dysfunction as well as myoclonus are often observed.
+All of this increases the risk of swallowing problems or falls, and there is a poor response to levodopa/carbidopa medication unlike what occurs in Parkinson’s disease (Prasad et al., 2023).

-This is a parasomnia where the typical muscle atony of REM sleep is deficient.
-It is present in 76% of patients and is characterized by actions, vocalizations, and movements reflecting their dreams.
-It often appears years before other symptoms and may be accompanied by confusing awakenings, daytime sleepiness, insomnia… (Prasad et al., 2023).
+This is a parasomnia in which the typical muscle atonia of REM sleep is deficient.
+It is present in 76% of patients and is characterized by actions, vocalizations and movements that reflect what is happening in their dreams.
+It usually appears years before other symptoms and may be accompanied by confused awakenings, daytime sleepiness, insomnia… (Prasad et al., 2023).

 Cognitive fluctuations

-These fluctuations are similar to what occurs during a delirium episode and refer to clear differences in cognition, attention, and arousal levels, occasionally causing daytime drowsiness or alterations in thought processes.
-Changes in behavior, incomprehensible speech, altered consciousness, or a decline in visuospatial skills can also be present (Gomperts, 2016 and Milán-Tomás et al., 2021).
+These fluctuations are similar to what happens during an episode of delirium and refer to marked differences in levels of cognition, attention and arousal, sometimes causing daytime sleepiness or alterations in the thought process.
+Behavioral changes, incomprehensible speech, altered consciousness or deterioration of visuospatial skills may also occur (Gomperts, 2016 y Milán-Tomás et al 2021).

 Hallucinations

-The most common are visual hallucinations, occurring in 80% of patients.
-These are often highly complex and emotionally neutral, often taking the form of detailed animals or people.
-Individuals are usually aware of these and communicate them to family members.
-Sometimes, they may describe the feeling of a presence or someone walking nearby.
-Auditory hallucinations are less common and typically verbal (Prasad et al., 2023).
+The most common are visual hallucinations, which occur in 80% of patients.
+These are typically of great complexity and emotionally neutral, often taking the form of animals or people with much detail.
+People are usually aware of them and report them to other family members.
+Sometimes a sense of presence or of someone walking nearby is also described.
+Auditory hallucinations are less frequent and are usually verbal (Prasad et al., 2023).

-The prevalence of this symptom class is 90%, with the most common being: orthostatic hypotension, urinary incontinence, hyposmia, constipation, erectile dysfunction, gastroparesis, or seborrhea (Prasad et al., 2023; Bellas-Lamas et al., 2012).
+The prevalence of this type of symptomatology is 90%, the most common being: orthostatic hypotension, urinary incontinence, hyposmia, constipation, erectile dysfunction, gastroparesis or seborrhea (Prasad et al., 2023; Bellas-Lamas et al., 2012).

-The loss of dopaminergic neurons in such patients is partially responsible for their hypersensitivity to antipsychotics.
-As a consequence of their use, parkinsonism tends to worsen, increasing the risk of mortality due to neuroleptic malignant syndrome.
-Certain manifestations in these individuals may be evaluated in emergency settings as psychotic symptoms, with administering these drugs having significant consequences for their health (Gomperts, 2016).
+The loss of dopaminergic neurons in these patients is partly responsible for hypersensitivity to antipsychotics.
+As a consequence of taking them, parkinsonism tends to worsen and the risk of mortality increases due to neuroleptic malignant syndrome.
+Certain manifestations of these people can be assessed in emergency settings as psychotic symptoms, administering this class of drugs with important consequences for their health (Gomperts, 2016).

 Neuropsychological profile of Lewy body dementia

-Having discussed the core characteristics of Lewy body dementia, we will now focus particularly on the neuropsychological profile of Lewy body dementia as it differs to some extent from that associated with Parkinson’s.
+Once the core characteristics of dementia with Lewy bodies have been discussed, we will focus particularly on the neuropsychological profile of dementia with Lewy bodies (DLB) since it differs somewhat from that associated with Parkinson’s disease.

-Patients with this pathology exhibit cortical and subcortical alterations (Yubero et al., 2011), particularly affecting cognitive functions as outlined below.
+Patients with this pathology exhibit both cortical and subcortical alterations (Yubero et al., 2011), particularly affecting the cognitive functions outlined below.

-On one hand, visuoconstructional deficits are observed even in prodromal stages of the disease, where errors in reproducing complex figures like the Rey figure are identified.
-Some authors suggest that these alterations may be due more to visual-perceptual and praxic problems, requiring detailed exploration in this regard (Kempt et al., 2017).
-Additionally, deficits can be seen in visuospatial tasks such as discriminating shapes and sizes, and in visually organizing objects (Yubero, 211).
-Attention and executive function failures are apparent, especially in terms of distractibility, inhibition, task initiation, attentional shifting, and working memory.
-Regarding memory function, deficits are mild and relatively stable initially (Subirana et al., 2011), with notable errors in visual recognition, while verbal memory seems more preserved.
-However, these difficulties may arise from visual or attentional impairments.
-In this domain, failures in information retrieval were also observed (Kempt et al., 2017).
-Lastly, in the language domain, the most significant alterations were found in verbal fluency (Yubero et al., 2011).
+On the one hand, visuoconstructive deficits are observed from prodromal stages of the disease, in which errors are identified when reproducing complex figures such as the Rey figure.
+Some authors indicate that these alterations may be due more to the existence of visuoperceptual and praxis problems, so assessment should be detailed in this respect (Kempt et al., 2017).
+In addition, deficits in visuospatial tasks can be observed such as, for example, tasks of discriminating shapes and sizes and in the visual organization of objects (Yubero, 211).
+Likewise, attentional and executive function failures are exhibited, especially related to distractibility, inhibition, task initiation, attentional shifting and working memory.
+As for mnemonic function, deficits are mild and relatively stable at first (Subirana et al., 2011), although errors in visual recognition should be noted, while verbal memory seems to be more preserved.
+However, these difficulties may be due to visual or attentional disturbances.
+In addition, in this area failures in information retrieval were also observed (Kempt et al., 2017).
+Finally, in the language area, the greatest alterations were found in relation to verbal fluency (Yubero et al., 2011).

-As for neuropsychiatric manifestations, symptoms of anxiety, depression, and apathy are the most common and tend to appear early on and persist throughout the disease’s progression (Donaghy et al., 2018 and Prasad et al., 2023).
+Regarding neuropsychiatric manifestations, symptoms of anxiety, depression and apathy are the most common and tend to present from the start and persist during the development of the disease (Donaghy et al., 2018 y Prasad et al., 2023).

-Lewy Body Dementia and Parkinson’s associated dementia share around 85% of symptomatology, making them challenging to differentiate.
-The key criterion to distinguish between the two disorders lies in timing (Martini, 2020), as established by McKeith et al. in 2017, indicating that if cognitive symptoms debut before or within a year of the onset of parkinsonism, the diagnosis of Lewy body dementia is made (Armstrong, 2021).
-Also, extrapyramidal symptoms tend to be more evident in Parkinson’s associated dementia.
+DLB and Parkinson-associated dementia share around 85% of symptoms, making them difficult entities to differentiate.
+The key criterion to discern between one disorder and another is temporal (Martini 2020), as McKeith et al. established in 2017 indicating that if cognitive symptoms began before or within the year prior to the presentation of parkinsonism, the diagnosis of dementia with Lewy bodies is established (Armstrong, 2021).
+In addition, extrapyramidal symptoms are usually more evident in Parkinson-associated dementia.

-On a cognitive level, there are differentiating symptoms such as visuospatial and visuoconstructive functions, visual and verbal memory, which are typically more impaired in Lewy Body Dementia, along with visual hallucinations and delusions being more common in Lewy Body Dementia (Milán-Tomás et al., 2021).
-Another differentiating factor is the accumulation levels of amyloid in the brain parenchyma, more frequent in LBD (Prasad et al., 2023).
+Cognitively there are differentiating symptoms such as visuospatial and visuoconstructive functions and visual and verbal memory, which tend to be more impaired in DLB, and visual hallucinations and delusions are also more common in it (Milán-Tomás et al., 2021).
+Another differentiating factor is the levels of amyloid accumulation in the brain parenchyma, more common in DLB (Prasad et al., 2023).

-Differences between Lewy body dementia and Alzheimer’s disease (AD)
+Differences between dementia with Lewy bodies and Alzheimer’s disease (AD)

-Lewy Body Dementia and Alzheimer’s Disease in their early stages share certain similarities that complicate their accurate diagnosis, such as episodic memory failures present in both pathologies (Yubero, 2011).
-However, this is not entirely accurate as errors exhibited in Alzheimer’s Disease are related to storage and encoding processes, unlike those in Lewy Body Dementia, where the issue lies in retrieval processes (Ciofane et al., 2019).
-Furthermore, in the visuospatial domain, deterioration is more acute and rapid in Lewy Body Dementia (Milán-Tomás et al., 2021), as well as in attentional deficits with non-existent fluctuations in Alzheimer’s Disease, and in executive and visuoconstructive function.
-The latter is significantly affected compared to other impairments in Lewy Body Dementia (Yubero, 2011).
+DLB and AD in their initial phase share certain similarities that make their correct diagnosis difficult, such as failures in episodic memory, present in both pathologies (Yubero, 2011).
+However, this is not entirely correct since the errors exhibited in AD are related to storage and encoding processes, unlike those of DLB, whose problem lies in retrieval processes (Ciofane et al., 2019).
+For its part, in the visuospatial domain the decline is sharper and faster in DLB (Milán-Tomás et al., 2021), as well as in attentional deficits, with fluctuations not present in AD, and in executive and visuoconstructive function.
+The latter is disproportionately affected in relation to the rest of the DLB alterations (Yubero, 2011).

-Currently, there are no effective therapies that can alter the course of Lewy body dementias.
-Therefore, interventions focus on treating the most prominent symptoms with the aim of alleviating their impact on both the individual and their environment’s quality of life (Milán-Tomás et al., 2021).
+Currently there are no effective therapies that can modify the course of Lewy body dementias.
+Therefore, intervention is aimed at treating the most prominent symptoms in order to alleviate their impact on the quality of life of both the person and their environment (Milán-Tomás et al., 2021).

-Starting with pharmacological treatments, attention is given to those that worsen the individual’s clinical condition, such as benzodiazepines and opioids, among others.
-Additionally, there are various pharmacological options for each symptom: for cognitive symptoms, cholinesterase inhibitors, donepezil, and rivastigmine are recommended, while for sleep disorders, melatonin is commonly used (Armstrong, 2021).
+Starting with pharmacological treatments, we will pay attention to those that worsen the person’s clinical picture such as benzodiazepines and opioids, among others.
+Besides, for each symptom there are different pharmacological options: for cognitive symptoms cholinesterase inhibitors are recommended, donepezil and rivastigmine, while for sleep disorders melatonin is commonly used (Armstrong, 2021).

-Regarding non-pharmacological treatments, which have emerged as a suitable therapeutic option for such pathologies, physical therapy (which could be beneficial in managing extrapyramidal signs), occupational therapy, speech therapy, and swallow evaluations (recommended for improving dysphagia, fall prevention, and enhancing functionality), cognitive rehabilitation (for its impact on quality of life, satisfaction, and mood), and environmental modifications or music therapy (for addressing behavioral symptoms) can be mentioned (Guidi et al., 2023 and Armstrong, 2023).
+Regarding non-pharmacological treatments, which have positioned themselves as an appropriate therapeutic option to treat this class of pathologies, we can talk about physical therapy (which could be beneficial in managing extrapyramidal signs), occupational therapy, speech therapy and swallowing assessments (recommended to improve dysphagia, prevent falls and improve functionality), cognitive rehabilitation (for its impact on quality of life, satisfaction and mood) and environmental modifications or music therapy (for improving behavioral symptoms) (Guidi et al., 2023 and Armstrong, 2023).

 Conclusions

-Lewy body dementia is a far broader construct than previously thought, and the subtle distinctions between one pathology and another can be challenging to discern.
-Therefore, as professionals, we must exercise extreme care in our evaluations to identify key signs and symptoms that will lead us towards a more accurate diagnosis.
-The importance of this lies not only in achieving an accurate pathological classification but also in how crucial it is in proposing an appropriate treatment that genuinely improves the quality of life and functionality of both users and caregivers.
+Dementia with Lewy bodies is a much broader construct than was thought a few years ago and the fine lines that differentiate one pathology from another can be very complicated to discern.
+That is why, as professionals, we must be extremely careful in our assessments, so that we can pick up those key signs and symptoms that will guide us to a more accurate diagnosis.
+The importance of this does not lie in simply having achieved a good pathological classification, but in that it will be very useful when proposing an appropriate treatment that truly improves the quality of life and functionality of the users and caregivers.

 - Armstrong, M. J. (2021).
 Advances in dementia with Lewy bodies.
 Therapeutic Advances in Neurological Disorders, 14, 17562864211057666.